jeru7/jeru7/README.md

 # 🕵️ jeru7
 **`Code Narrator`**
 <br>
-I'm an aspiring full-stack developer, keen to learn more about the field.
-My repositories primarily track my progress on the journey to becoming a full-stack developer.
-Most of my projects here start with planning and designing before implementation.
+I'm an aspiring full-stack developer, passionate about learning more about the field.
+My repositories primarily track my progress on this journey.
+Most of my projects begin with planning and design before moving on to implementation.

 *I recently started making web applications in a 6-week sprint each*